Share work plans and progress

 To help track a work item, use the or Attachments tab to attach a file with supplemental information.

 For example, you can attach a screen image that illustrates a problem, a line of code in a text file, a log, an e-mail thread, or a product feature's specification.

-From VSTS, you can drag and drop files into the attachment area.
+You can drag and drop files into the attachment area.
 From the browse menu, you can multi-select several files and attach within a single action.
-Also, from VSTS and TFS 2017.1 and later versions, you can add attachments to your pull request comments.
+Also, you can add attachments to your pull request comments.
 You can also add attachments in pull request comments by drag-and-drop or by browsing.
 For details, see Syntax support for Markdown files, widgets, and pull request comments, Attachments.